a11yphant/a11yphant/Readme.md

 ## Prerequisites

 - Create an access token for the GitLab API.
 This will be required to install our private NPM packages.
+The token has to have API scope.
 Link to the GitLab settings: [Manage GitLab Access Tokens](https://gitlab.mediacube.at/-/profile/personal_access_tokens)

 ## Setup